Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 6) (and I’ll) use this follow-up system

 (Why follow-up?)
 Because most people that entered your competitions are ‘new’ to you.
 So to convert them into paying clients you let them get to know you, like you, and trust you.
-All this keeps your brand top of mind and build those relationships so you can offer a coupon, and get them to book an appointment.
+All this keeps your brand top of mind and builds those relationships so you can offer a coupon, and get them to book an appointment.

 The follow-up (the when) starts immediately after a person hits the enter competition button.

-Immediately, because people are most brand-aware; most excited at winning your fab prize, most open to any suggestion or instruction you give; most willing to take actions the moment they press the button.
+Immediately, because people are most brand-aware; most excited at winning your fab prize, most open to any suggestion or instruction you give; most willing to take action the moment they press the button.
 This ‘most open and willing’ diminishes within hours.

 I am suggesting, by any stretch you use unethical persuasion methods to convince people to do what you want.
 Nope!

-• show them how get more entries
+- show people how to get extra entries

-• tell when the results get announced
+- tell people when the results get announced

-• ask them to like your page
+- ask people to like your page

-• Buy your products
+- Buy your products

-• Book an appointment
+- Book an appointment

-• Refer a friend
+- Refer a friend

-• Watch a video
+- Watch a video

 You get the idea.

-Be creative in what you ask and build those long lasting relationships!
+Be creative in what you ask and build those long-lasting relationships!

 (What) do you say in follow-up messages?